Girl Redefined

 2018

 That December, while sitting in church, I felt God calling me to start a blog and share my story.
-It was time to claim my struggle and say it out loud, thus loosing the bonds of shame and guilt.
-After some debate I caved and Unconditional was created, pushing me further in my recovery.
+God was pushing me to be vocal about my struggle, which would cause ED to lose power and loosen the bonds of shame and guilt.
+After some internal debate, I caved, and Unconditional was created, pushing me further in my recovery as I began to share.

 2018

-After resubmitting my life to Christ, I decided to fully engage recovery.
+I decided this was not the life I wanted and began to fully engage in recovery.
 With the assistance of a mentor from church and my parents, I faced my fear foods, engaged uncomfortable circumstances, and continued to pursue God with my whole heart.
+It was a season of small choices that made a big impact.

 2020